 From what age can my child attend Elevation Kids?

 We cater for children aged 1 year and walking to 11 years of age.
 Children with special needs who fall outside these age brackets may also continue to attend the program at the discretion of the Kids Pastor.
 Our rooms are as follows (age groups may be combined at some locations) Little Explorers – 1 yr to 3 yrs Activate – 4 yrs to 6 yrs Revolution – 7 yrs to 11 yrs Once children are in grade 7 at school they may commence attending Elevation Youth and can apply to volunteer as an Elevation Kids leader.

 We’re new to Elevation.
 How do we register our kids?

 Look for the area designated for kids check-in.
 One of our team will meet your family, collect your registration details and lead your family to the appropriate rooms for their ages.
-You can also pre-register your family’s visit online by submitting a VIP concierge form for each member of your family.
-We will ask for the following information – family members’ names, household contact information, children’s names and birthdates, and special information including details of allergies, medical conditions, special needs, custody arrangements and image permissions.
+We will ask for the following information – family members’ names, household contact information, children’s names and birth dates, and special information including details of allergies, medical conditions, special needs, custody arrangements and image permissions.

 How do check-in and check-out work?

 After your initial visit, your family’s details will be recorded in our church database.
-On your next visit you may then check your child in at any available station.
-You will receive a family RFID tag which can be attached to a keychain and scanned to assist us in quickly locating your family in the database.
+On your next visit you may check your child in at any available station.
+Depending on the location you attend, you will receive either a family RFID tag which can be attached to a key chain, or a family card that will be scanned upon check-in to assist us in quickly locating your family in the database.
 Each week you and your child will receive matching identification name tags.
-Your child should wear their name tag on the upper portion of their shirt while you retain the matching half to present upon check-out.
-After the service you must show your identification tag before you may enter the room and have your child released back to you.
-A leader will check your child out on a portable electronic device upon exiting the room.
+Your child should wear their name tag on the upper portion of their shirt, or for young children, on their back, while you retain the matching half to present upon check-out.
+After the service, the identification tag must be presented by a person over 18 years before you may enter the room and have your child released back to you.
+A leader will collect the identification tag from adult and child upon exiting the room.